Welcome to today's edition of the Rush 24-7 podcast.

 Because when I say something on something, there's nothing left to say.

-But if you have a question or comment, what this is this is the day to go off the reservation.
+But if you have a question or comment, this is the day to go off the reservation.

 A little Indian lingo there, if you want to.

-If you were here yesterday, you recall that last half hour I kept prom actually last hour of the program I kept uh promising, kept intending to spend some time on the latest developments of Benghazi and Libyan.
+If you were here yesterday, you recall that last half hour I kept, actually last hour of the program, I kept promising, kept intending to spend some time on the latest developments of Benghazi and Libya.

-I'm glad I didn't, because all hell has broken loose overnight about this.
+And I'm glad I didn't because all hell has broken loose overnight about this.

 We now know McClatchy News has come out with a story that practically explains everything.